Welcome to my trip report on SilkAir vs Malindo!

 Duration: 45 mins

 Arrival runway: 32L

 Arrival gate: C13

-Once on board, the crew welcome us.
+Once onboard, the crew welcome us.
 All except one were friendly.
 That particular one was pretty grumpy and luckily for me, she didn't serve my row.
-However, she was better at the later part of the flight.
+However, she was better in the later part of the flight.
 Still, you have to be professional.
 The rest of the crew were ok, nothing outstanding though.

-Anyway, plane was pushed back on time and we taxied to 02L for a quick take-off to KUL!
-There are some passengers going there for work so this flight timing is perfect, only down side is how early one has to get up and head to the airport.
+Anyway, the plane was pushed back on time and we taxied to 02L for a quick take-off to KUL!
+There are some passengers going there for work so this flight timing is perfect, the only downside is how early one has to get up and head to the airport.

 Once the seat belt sign was off, I started taking photos of the cabin!

 The crew's uniform and cabin colour don't match, do you agree?

 Clearly a low-cost carrier's cabin!
 I wonder why are travellers paying so much money to fly on this airline !?